 The United Empire Loyalists Come to Upper Canada

 The Loyalists were originally American colonists.
 During the American Revolutionary War, they remained loyal to the British Crown.
 Over 19,000 served in militias to put down the rebellion.
-The last major campaign under British General Charles Cornwallis ended in defeat at the Battle of Yorktown in 1781.
+The last major campaign under British General Charles Cornwallis ended in defeat at the Battle of Yorktown (Virginia) in 1781.
+Skirmishes continued in New York.
 Negotiations between the Crown and the Americans wound up in 1783.

 The Loyalists were punished for defying the revolutionary cause.
 They were subjected to mob violence, and their property was vandalized or confiscated.
 If caught, those on a Black List (fully digitized by Toronto Public Library) were imprisoned for treason.

 Between 80,000 to 100,000 Loyalists fled to territory still under British control; either north to Canada and the Maritimes or south to the Caribbean.
-The majority migrated in the years 1783 and 1784 with what they could carry, as well as their slaves.
+The majority migrated in the years 1783 and 1784 with what they could carry, and their slaves.